andreasKroepelin/polylux/book/src/dynamic.md

 # Dynamic slides
 This template offers basic support for dynamic slides with changing content.
 That means you can show or hide parts of a slide at different points in time.
-Using this feature requires using the `#slide` function.
 To restrict the visiblity of content to certain "subslides", use one of the following function: